mganss/pdjs/README.md

 ## Building

 pdjs uses CMake to build.
-The V8 library is pulled in through [vcpkg](https://github.com/microsoft/vcpkg) and [pd.build](https://github.com/pierreguillot/pd.build) is used to build the external library.
+Prebuilt V8 binaries can be downloaded from [my V8 fork](https://github.com/mganss/v8/releases/latest) and [pd.build](https://github.com/pierreguillot/pd.build) is used to build the external library.

 ### Prerequisites